sanyi0411/django_notes/README.md

 - ```views.py```: created View definitions
 - reads path, query, body parameters from requests
 - interacts with model to perform CRUD operations
+- uses the client's and model's data and renders its response using a template

+Model:
+- ```models.py``` holds one or more model classes
+- attributes of model class --> construct database table of matching structure
+- view uses the client's and the model's data and renders its response using a template

+Template:
+- in the ```templates``` folder with the ```.html``` extension
+- it is a webpage
+- mix of static HTML and Django Template Language blocks